redhousestudio/redhousestudio.github.io/_projects/project0808-VoyageDirect.md

 ---

 When we started working on this track the basics were already there.
 The track just did not have the punch and "yeah" feeling that was potentially there.
 We worked on the structure of the track to make sure each element would have maximum impact.
 I added synths and sound-design and mixed it as loud as possible.<br />
-Tom found a place in the studio where the bass was the loudest and he was standing there listening while I was mixing. ;) I made him draw the exact position of his feet on my wooden floor, for anyone to know.
+Tom found a place in the studio where the bass was the loudest and he was standing there listening while I was mixing. ;) I asked him to draw the exact position of his feet on my wooden floor, for anyone to know.
 Play it loud!

 <iframe src="https://open.spotify.com/embed/track/0POq8kwZ2kFlHILreRzvEp" width="400" height="300" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>